LudvigOlsen/cvms/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was 1 NOTE when 'rsvg' was not installed (as expected).

-The Windows errors were likely due to some of the packages being slightly differently compiled there, so I decreased the test tolerance when not on unix systems.
+Moved ggimage and rsvg to Suggests. rsvg is not used *directly* by cvms but by ggimage.
+I added checks to make sure ggimage isn't called when either ggimage or rsvg isn't installed.
+I also skip tests when it is not available.

 ## Downstream dependencies
 There are currently no downstream dependencies.